willkessler/jupytergraffiti/README.md

 Yes, Graffiti is maintained and kept up to date by its author.
 Please file issues as you see them or submit PRs.
-It's most recently been updated for security and to eliminate lodash dependencies, January 2023.
+It's most recently been updated for security and to eliminate lodash dependencies, on January 2, 2023.

 ## Try Graffiti Out!
 Try These _Live_ Demos: